 Figure~\ref{sigma-w} shows the optical conductivity $\sigma(\omega;t)$ after pulse irradiation ($t=25\tH^{-1}$) in the $\eta$-pairing nondominant (a) and dominant (b) regimes in addition to the doublon-dominant region (c).
-In the panel (a) for $\omega_{\rm p}/\tH=4.0$ and $A_0=0.40$ [marked in Fig.~\ref{PpitNd} as `$\times$'], where the pair correlation $P(r,t)$ doesn't enhance, $\sigma(\omega; t)$ is almost equivalent to the one in equilibrium as expected.
-Namely, the spectral weight becomes positive finite above the Mott gap ($\omega_{\rm p}\gtrsim \Delta_{\rm c}$ with $\Delta_{\rm c}/\tH\simeq 4.68$ for $U/\tH=8$, see the vertical dotted line) and $\sigma(\omega; t)$ are almost equal to the optical conductivity at equilibrium $\sigma(\omega)$.
-Moreover, $\sigma(\omega;t)$ is rarely time-dependent, consistent with the former results of photoemission spectra at nonequilibrium~\cite{Ejima22}.
+In panel (a) for $\omega_{\rm p}/\tH=4.0$ and $A_0=0.40$ [marked in Fig.~\ref{PpitNd} as `$\times$'], where the pair correlation $P(r,t)$ doesn't enhance, $\sigma(\omega; t)$ is almost equivalent to the one in equilibrium as expected.
+Namely, the spectral weight becomes positive finite above the Mott gap ($\omega\gtrsim \Delta_{\rm c}$ with $\Delta_{\rm c}/\tH\simeq 4.68$ for $U/\tH=8$, see the vertical dotted line) and $\sigma(\omega; t)$ are almost equal to the optical conductivity at equilibrium $\sigma(\omega)$.
+Moreover, $\sigma(\omega;t)$ exhibits no significant time dependence, consistent with the former results of photoemission spectra at nonequilibrium~\cite{Ejima22}.
 The situation changes significantly in the $\eta$-pairing dominant regime as in Fig.~\ref{sigma-w}(b) for $A_0=0.4$ and $\omega_{\rm p}/\tH=7.0$ (marked as `$+$' in Fig.~\ref{PpitNd}).
 After pump-pulse irradiation, the spectral weight above the Mott gap is not positive at all but negative.
 Most remarkably, it exhibits a sharp peak structure, which differs from the former results of the Hubbard model in infinite dimensions~\cite{PhysRevB.102.165136,PhysRevB.108.174515}.
-The small enhancement of the pair correlations occurs also around $\omega_{\rm p}\approx U$ due to the doublon formation [Fig.~\ref{PpitNd}(b)].
+This sharp peak is the hallmark of a coherent mode that dominates the negative conductivity.
+The small enhancement of the pair correlations also occurs around $\omega_{\rm p}\approx U$ due to the doublon formation [Fig.~\ref{PpitNd}(b)].
 The double occupancy $2n_{\rm d}(t)$ is most enhanced around $A_0\approx0.95$ and $\omega_{\rm p}/\tH\approx8.4$ marked as `$\diamond$' in Fig.~\ref{PpitNd}.
 With this pump-pulse parameter set, $\sigma(\omega; t)$ is also not positive for $\omega_{\rm p}\gtrsim\Delta_{\rm c}$ as in the $\eta$-pairing dominant regime, but the spectral weight is only slightly negative as shown in Fig.~\ref{sigma-w}(c).
 Thus, the negative conductivity with a sharp peak structure can be a fingerprint of the photoinduced $\eta$-pairing state in pump-probe experiments.
-Importantly this contradicts previous interpretation of the negative conductivity as coming purely from doublon-hole recombination \cite{PhysRevB.102.165136,PhysRevB.108.174515}.
+Importantly, this contradicts previous interpretations of the negative conductivity as coming purely from doublon-hole recombination \cite{PhysRevB.102.165136,PhysRevB.108.174515}.
 In the following, we demonstrate that the photoinduced $\eta$ pairs can be searched by integrating out the (negative) spectral weight of $\sigma(\omega, t)$ for $\omega\gtrsim \Delta_{\rm c}$.